-In this roundtable, Marilisa Jiménez García explains how youth literature in Puerto Rico and the U.S. comment on the U.S. colonial relationship to the island and imagine youth as a site for social change; Anuja Madan discusses contemporary Indian English children's literature about marginalized children using influential concepts in Indian childhood studies, including that of "multiple childhoods"; this discussion explores the intersections between theoretical constructions of the child figure and the imaginative representations of children in popular Anglophone children's literature in India; Ngozi Onuora examines the ways in which Nigerian authors of young adult literature have responded to the paucity of African/African-American authors in the genre by creating fantasy/science fiction that counters mainstream narratives about Africa and peoples of African descent; Nithya Sivashankar investigates the intersections of caste and class in the production and consumption of children's literature in India and reveals how Indian children's books complicate conversations about the need for diverse books and own voices that take place in some of the countries in the global north; and Lara Saguisag dissects current trends in Philippine children's literature studies, with the purpose of understanding how scholars' efforts to promote their research in international venues is both expression and contestation of coloniality.
+In this roundtable, Marilisa Jiménez García explains how youth literature in Puerto Rico and the U.S. comment on the U.S. colonial relationship to the island and imagine youth as a site for social change; Anuja Madan discusses contemporary Indian English children's literature about marginalized children using influential concepts in Indian childhood studies, including that of "multiple childhoods"; this discussion explores the intersections between theoretical constructions of the child figure and the imaginative representations of children in popular Anglophone children's literature in India; Ngozi Onuora examines the ways in which Nigerian authors of young adult literature have used fantasy/science fiction as a subversive means to counter mainstream narratives about Africa and the paucity of African/African-American authors in the genre's publishing history; Nithya Sivashankar investigates the intersections of caste and class in the production and consumption of children's literature in India and reveals how Indian children's books complicate conversations about the need for diverse books and own voices that take place in some of the countries in the global north; and Lara Saguisag dissects current trends in Philippine children's literature studies, with the purpose of understanding how scholars' efforts to promote their research in international venues is both expression and contestation of coloniality.